 Excellent teaching requires hours of intensive clinical practice in real classrooms, with real students, informed by the best research.
-This clinical model is the heart of our program.– Kevin Gary, Ph.D., Department Chair
+This clinical model is the heart of our program.– Kevin Gary, Ph.D., Professor of Education

 Beginning in their first course, future teachers learn by spending time in the schools.
 This work is supervised by expert teachers who give thoughtful feedback and mentorship.
 Most importantly, the fieldwork is structured intentionally throughout the curriculum.